KNOLSKAPE/chameleon/README.md

  }
 ```

-### Create your style JSON file under the assets folder or give a remote
+### Create your style JSON file under the assets folder or give a remote link

 ```
 {